 Here it is, Raganwald’s crown:

 The surface of the crown is made of gold, matter from an ancient giant star.
 A star that burned brightly but briefly, before becoming a neutron star in an explosive supernova.
-The neutron star wandered, then collided with another neutron star, and in their fiery coupling, created this gold.
+The neutron star orbited with a sibling star, radiating gravity waves, their orbits decaying until they collided, and in their fiery coupling, expelled chunks of neutrons that decayed into gold.

 This crown’s journey from star to planet to keepsake in this simple plastic box–made from the oil laid down by life, millions of years ago–is the journey of our universe.
 And it is fitting that Raganwald lost his crown the very same year that we confirmed that its gold had been forged in the collision of two neutron stars, long before our own sun began to shine.